 The sewing machine came into existence around 1850.
 Prior to 1967, sewing machines were made of metal.
-The bodies were cast iron and then later they went to aluminum.
+The bodies were cast iron and then later were constructed with aluminum.
 The gears were made of steel.
 The machines you will find here are from 1880 to 1965.

 Sewing Machine Software

-Then, programs allow you to resize designs and recalculate the stitch count, density programs to de-clump or remove unnecessary stitches, slip large design to fit multi-position hoops or even designs larger than your hoop.
+Programs also allow you to resize designs and recalculate the stitch count.
+Density programs allow you to de-clump or remove unnecessary stitches, slip large designs to fit multi-position hoops or even designs larger than your hoop.
 The ultimate programs allow you to digitize, which is creating embroidery designs from scratch or taking artwork and pictures and turning them into embroidery designs.

 Many call embroidery today cheating, but the fact is: “It’s Just Fun!” with the right program, that is.